nuxt/image/docs/content/en/components/nuxt-picture.md

 - Loading Placeholder
 - Serve modern format `webp` when browser supports it
-- Generates responsive srcSet
+- Generates responsive srcset

 If you want to use modern and optimized formats like `webp` or `avif` and support browsers like `IE` or `Safari` you should use `nuxt-picture` component.

 `nuxt-picture` component is based on HTML `<picture>` tag, this component is designed to support modern formats and improve browser compatibility at the same time.